How I Turned UGX 500,000 into Multiple Small Businesses in Uganda.What Worked, What Failed, and Lessons I Learned in My First 8 Months

 • Poor demand

-• Trying to copy other people instead of studying the market
+• Trying to copy others instead of studying the market

 One big lesson I learned is this: